wayneandlayne/BricktronicsUltrasonic/API.md

 # BricktronicsUltrasonic API

 This library interfaces with LEGO NXT ultrasonic sensors.
 It can be used with the [Bricktronics Shield](https://store.wayneandlayne.com/products/bricktronics-shield-kit.html), [Bricktronics Megashield](https://store.wayneandlayne.com/products/bricktronics-megashield-kit.html), or standalone with the [Bricktronics Breakout Board](https://store.wayneandlayne.com/products/bricktronics-breakout-board.html).
-For the shield/megashield, use the constructor below with the `BricktronicsSensorSettings` struct, otherwise use the constructor below that accepts the input pin number.
+For the shield/megashield, use the constructor below with the `BricktronicsSensorSettings` struct, otherwise use the constructor below that accepts the pin numbers.

 # Connection with [Bricktronics Shield](https://store.wayneandlayne.com/products/bricktronics-shield-kit.html)